beatricekiplagat/Hypothyroidism-Prediction/README.md

 * Jupyter Notebook

 ## Support and contact details
-you can reach me on beatykiplagat@gmail.com
+You can reach me on beatykiplagat@gmail.com
 ### License
 MIT
 Copyright (c) 2021 **Moringa School and SnowTec**